juanmaurente/portfolio/README.md

 # PORTFOLIO

 This is the first project of our program.
 I looked to introduce all concepts of HTML, CSS, SASS and JavaScript we covered.
+Additionally, I use Formspree to handle Contact form.
 I followed a basic landing page structure:
 -   Welcome Message
 -   Navbar